Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Discussion

 \subsection{\textbf{Conclusion}}

-While there is increased interest in using high-resolution ex vivo MRI of the human brain for discovering associations between brain structure and pathology, automated tools for the analysis of such complex images have received much less attention compared to \emph{in vivo} MRI.
-Our study used a relatively large dataset of 37 high resolution T2w 7~T ex vivo whole-hemisphere MRI scans to evaluate multiple deep learning image segmentation architectures and to develop an automatic segmentation pipeline that labels cortical gray matter, four subcortical structures (caudate, globus pallidus, putamen, and thalamus), WMH, and normal-appearing white matter.
+While there is increased interest in using high-resolution postmortem MRI of the human brain for discovering associations between brain structure and pathology, automated tools for the analysis of such complex images have received much less attention compared to \emph{antemortem} MRI.
+Our study used a relatively large dataset of 135 high resolution T2w 7~T postmortem whole-hemisphere MRI scans to evaluate multiple deep learning image segmentation architectures and to develop an automatic segmentation pipeline that labels cortical gray matter, four subcortical structures (caudate, globus pallidus, putamen, and thalamus), WMH, and normal-appearing white matter.
 We report good agreement between thickness measures derived from our deep learning pipeline with the reference standard of semi-automated thickness measurement.
-Our analysis linking morphometry measures and pathology demonstrated that automated analysis of ex vivo MRI yields similar findings to a labor-intensive semi-automated approach, and more broadly, that automated segmentation of \emph{ex vivo} MRI can complement and inform \emph{in vivo} neuroimaging in neurodegenerative diseases.
-We have released our pipeline as a stand-alone containerized tool that can be readily applied to other ex vivo brain datasets.
+Our analysis linking morphometry measures and pathology demonstrated that automated analysis of postmortem MRI yields similar findings to a labor-intensive semi-automated approach, and more broadly, that automated segmentation of postmortem MRI can complement and inform antemortem neuroimaging in neurodegenerative diseases.
+We have released our pipeline as a stand-alone containerized tool that can be readily applied to other postmortem brain datasets.